PXL-IT-NET/Guts/DotNetClient/README.md

 # Guts .NET client
-The .NET client is a Nuget package that
+The .NET client is a set of Nuget packages that
-- contains extensions on NUnit to send results of test to the Guts Rest API.
+- contain extensions on NUnit to send results of test to the Guts Rest API.
-- contains components that can help teachers to write automated tests for exercises.
+- contain components that can help teachers to write automated tests for exercises.

 A teacher creates a C# solution that contains one or more projects, one for each exercise (e.g. a WPF project named *Exercise01*).
 For each exercise project the teacher adds a test project that will hold the automated tests for the exercise (e.g. a class library named *Exercise01.Tests*).

+There are 3 packages available:
+* Guts.Client.Shared -> a .NET standard library that contains shared tools and extensions that can be used in the classic .NET framework but also in the .NET Core framework.
+This package is the common stuff used by the two other packages.
+* Guts.Client -> the package that can be used when creating automated tests in the .NET Classic framework.
+* Guts.Client.Core -> the package that can be used when creating automated tests in the .NET Core framework.

 ## Installation
+### .NET Classic
-Add the *Guts.Client* package to your test project.
+When working in the classic .NET Framework, add the *Guts.Client* package to your test project.
 ```
 Install-Package Guts.Client
 ```